NatashaSetiadi/NatashaSetiadi/README.md

 ***About Me***

 I am a 2nd Year undergraduate Student at Georgia Tech studying Computer Science.
 My main languages I know are Java, Python, JavaScript, TypeScript, C++, C#, SQL, PHP, HTML, CSS.
+The web frameworks I am familiar with are ReactJS, AngularJS, and Vue.js.

 Ever since I was taught code, I strived to become a leader in our community, creating a big difference by teaching others about technology and making projects to solve major problems.
 I believe in making an impact on society by using the limitless potential of technology.